top of page

 📅 Book a free consultation: www.calendly.com/raphaelschranz

-Raphael Schranz is a certified Circular Economy Specialist and Blockchain investor with nearly a decade of practical experience in the field of sustainability.
-He has multiple years of practical experience as a waste management and reverse logistics expert, where he provided advice and action plans on waste management (collection, prevention, disposal) and environmental protection to communities, households, businesses, educational institutions, and organizations.
-Following this, he founded his own company, where he now collaborates with clients worldwide to assist them in transitioning to circular value loops and towards a global circular economy.
-He has worked on the Circular Economy Complexity Analysis for the Green Deal.
-He serves as the Chief Circular Economist at the AGR Project, the world's largest nature-based climate solution.
-He holds the esteemed position as Senator in the Senate of Economy Austria and is a former Ambassador and Board member of the European Technology Chamber.
-Moreover, he is a member of the Circular Economy Forum Austria and the African Circular Economy Network (ACEN).
+Raphael Schranz is a certified Circular Economy Specialist and Blockchain investor.
+He has nearly a decade of practical experience in sustainability.
+Raphael specializes in waste management and reverse logistics, providing advice on waste management (collection, prevention, disposal) and environmental protection to various communities, organizations, and businesses.
+He founded his own company, assisting clients worldwide in transitioning to circular value loops and a global circular economy.
+He has worked on the Circular Economy Complexity Analysis for the Green Deal and is the Chief Circular Economist at the AGR Project, the world's largest nature-based climate solution.
+He holds a senator position in the Senate of Economy Austria and is a former Ambassador and Board member of the European Technology Chamber.
+Raphael is also a member of the Circular Economy Forum Austria and the African Circular Economy Network (ACEN).

 Contact Details